definev/boundless_stack/README.md

 * **`moveable`:** Use a `StackMove` with a `StackSnap` to implement snap-to-grid functionality for item movements.
 * **`resizable`:** This property controls the resizing ability of individual stack items.

+### Documentation

+For more detailed documentation, please refer to:

+* [API Documentation](doc/API.md): Comprehensive API reference for all classes and methods.
+* [Architecture](doc/ARCHITECTURE.md): Detailed explanation of the internal architecture and design decisions.

 ### Contribution Guidelines

 Contributions to Boundless Stack are welcomed.
 Here's how you can contribute:

 1. **Fork the repository.**
 2. **Create a branch for your feature.**